syncfusion-content/winui-docs/winui/Masked-TextBox/Formatting-Value.md

 ---
 layout: post
-title: Mask formats in WinUI MaskedTextBox control | Syncfusion
+title: Mask formats in WinUI Masked TextBox control | Syncfusion
-description: Learn all about how to set the mask format for the value in the MaskedTextBox (SfMaskedTextBox) control with prompts and literals.
+description: Learn all about how to set the mask format for the value in the Masked TextBox (SfMaskedTextBox) control with prompts and literals.
 platform: WinUI
 control: SfMaskedTextBox
 documentation: ug